keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 **To help assist people like you understand what Kubernetes Operators are and how to write them**

-## What's an Operator
+## What's an Operator?

 > :information_source: Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their components.
-Operators follow Kubernetes principles, notably the control loop.

-Let's break down what that means

 An operator allows you to encapsulate kubernetes application resources (i.e. pods, deployments, daemonsets, statefulsets, jobs, services, configmaps, etc), by creating a [CRD/Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a custom [Controller](https://kubernetes.io/docs/concepts/architecture/controller/) implementation which manages the state of your application resources and drives deployment and/or business logic (operational knowledge) of your CRD deployment instance(s).